Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Related work

 To tackle the imbalance between coherence and diversity, methods such as typical sampling \citep{meister2023locally} and CD have been developed to produce more diverse and interesting text in open-ended settings.
 Typical sampling aims at generating based on the information content, which should be close to the expected information content, i.e., the conditional entropy of the model.
 CD, on the other hand, employs an expert language model (LM) and an amateur LM in parallel and searches for text that maximizes the difference between the expert's and the amateur's log probabilities, subject to plausibility constraints.

-Our study, however, focuses on the work of \citet{su2022contrastive}, where they introduce CS, where given the prompt text $\boldsymbol{x}_{<t}$, the selection of the output token $x_t$ follows: where $V^{(k)}$ is the set of top-$k$ predictions from the LM's probability distribution $p_\theta\left(\cdot \mid \boldsymbol{x}_{<t}\right)$.
+Our study, however, focuses on the work of \citet{su2022contrastive}, where they introduce Contrastive Search.
+In CS, given the prompt text $\boldsymbol{x}_{<t}$, the selection of the output token $x_t$ follows: where $V^{(k)}$ is the set of top-$k$ predictions from the LM's probability distribution $p_\theta\left(\cdot \mid \boldsymbol{x}_{<t}\right)$.
 In Eq. \eqref{eq:cs}, the first term, model confidence, is the probability of the candidate $v$ predicted by the LM.
 The second term, degeneration penalty, measures how discriminative is the candidate $v$ with respect to the previous context $\boldsymbol{x}_{<t}$ and $s(\cdot, \cdot)$ computes the cosine similarity between token representations.
 Intuitively, a larger degeneration penalty of $v$ means it is more similar to the context, therefore more likely leading to undesirable repetitions in the generated output.
 The hyperparameter $k \in \mathbb N_{> 0}$ determines the number of candidate tokens to be considered, while $\alpha \in[0,1]$ regulates the importance of these two components.

 Empirical results suggest different values for $\alpha$ and $k$, depending on the task, the datasets, and the language of interest, respectively \citep{su2022contrastive,su2022empirical,su2023contrastive}.
 An empirical study comparing CS and CD \cite{su2023contrastive} highlights the strengths and weaknesses of both approaches.
 The automatic evaluation results suggest that CD performs better on MAUVE \citet{pillutla2021mauve}, while CS excels in diversity and coherence.
 Additionally, through extensive human evaluations, they demonstrate that human annotators universally prefer CS over CD by substantial margins.
 Given the contradictory results between MAUVE and human evaluations, their analysis reveals that balancing diversity and coherence metrics better correlates with human judgments.

 Further studies have extended the concept of CS to incorporate additional criteria in scoring candidates for the next token. \citet{chen2023fidelity} investigate the effect of adding a third criterion, fidelity, beyond model confidence and degeneration penalty to enhance the coherence of the generated text.
 This third criterion is again weighed by a hyperparameter \(\beta\) that is determined from empirical results.
 To the best of our knowledge, adaptive approaches based on the concept of CS have not been thoroughly explored.